pytorch/hub/huggingface_pytorch-pretrained-bert_gpt.md

 ### Example:

-Here are an example on how to tokenize the text with `openAIGPTTokenizer`, and then get the hidden states computed by `openAIGPTModel` or predict the next token using `openAIGPTLMHeadModel`.
+Here is an example on how to tokenize the text with `openAIGPTTokenizer`, and then get the hidden states computed by `openAIGPTModel` or predict the next token using `openAIGPTLMHeadModel`.

 ```python
 ### First, tokenize the input